-That it is also known as 'the Capital of Latin America' suggests something about the central role that Hispanic people have come to play in Miami, as well as its role as a cultural and economic gateway between Latin America and the USA.
+That it's also known as 'the Capital of Latin America' suggests something about the central role that Hispanic people have come to play in Miami, as well as its role as a cultural and economic gateway between Latin America and the USA.

 Large communities of Cuban, Haitian and Puerto Rican residents, among others, have left an enduring mark on the city.
 This can be seen in the nightclubs, restaurants and general lifestyle in Miami, especially in areas like Little Havana.

 The city is also home to the headquarters of major corporations and functions as the Latin American outpost for other multinational businesses.
-Miami’s economy is unsurprisingly driven by tourism to a large extent, but it also has significant finance and commerce sectors, and is one of the busiest commercial ports of entry into the United States.
+Miami’s economy is unsurprisingly driven by tourism to a large extent.
+However, it also has significant finance and commerce sectors and is one of the busiest commercial ports of entry into the United States.

 Most expats don't necessarily move to Miami for professional reasons, however, and are instead attracted by the Florida climate and the city’s atmosphere.
 A large variety of activities and attractions keep expats entertained, from malls to museums and national monuments.

 Expats will also have access to a large selection of medical options, given that feeling and looking good is so important to many of Miami’s residents.
 This quality of care comes at a high cost, though, so it's extremely important that new arrivals in the city have quality health insurance.